smartgen/smartgen/README.md

       config.assets = ['doc/stylesheets/*.css', 'doc/javascripts/*.js', 'doc/images/*.{png|jpg|gif}']
     end

-As you can see you can pass an array of `Dir.glob` to either assets or src_files configuration.
+As you can see, you can pass an array of `Dir.glob` to either assets or src_files configuration.

 ## Using different configurations

 You may create as many resource configurations as you want.
-You create a configuration the first time you call `Smartgen[:some_config_name]`, and then, whenever you use it again it will return that configuration.
-You can change the configuration by calling `configure`:
+When you call `Smartgen[:some_config_name]`, Smartgen creates a configuration with name `:some_config_name` and then, whenever you use it again, Smartgen returns that configuration.
+You can even change the configuration by calling `configure`:

     Smartgen[:doc].configure do |config|
       config.src_files = ['doc/**/*']